cldeluna/ac3-ws-c4-jinja2-in-action/00_DataStructure_Woodchipper/README.md

 # Data Structure Woodchipper

-The goal of this mini project is to look at different data structures and how they can be
+The goal of this mini project is to look at different data structures and how they can be:
-- passed into a template, and
+- passed into a Jinja2 template, and
-- decomposed
+- decomposed (reference the values in the data structure)

-within a Jinja2 Template.

-The solara module is used to present the information via a web interface which can be run locally on the student's laptop.
+The Solara module is used to present the information via a web interface which can be run locally on the student's laptop.

-In the examples, by default, all payload is loaded into a variable named `loaded_data` which can be changed.
+In the examples, by default, all payload is loaded into a variable named `loaded_data` which can be changed outside of the template.
 This variable in the python script can be a:

 - a string